 Rate and pricing information is required to properly perform the cost analysis of the proposal.
-If the Offeror is unwilling to provide this information in a timely manner, its proposal will be lacking information that is required to properly evaluate the proposal and the proposal cannot be selected for award.
+If the Offeror is unwilling to provide this information in a timely manner, then the proposal cannot be properly evaluated, and cannot be selected for award.

-5.3 Best Value
+5.5 Best Value

-The Government will conduct the source selection and MTEC CM will award the projects in Best Value sequence.
-If applicable, the Government will invoke a best value process to evaluate the most advantageous offer by considering and comparing factors in addition to cost or price.
-Based on the results of the Technical Approach Evaluation, the Government reserves the right to negotiate and request changes to any or all parts of the SOW.
-Offeror's will have the opportunity to concur with the requested changes and revise cost proposals as necessary.
+The Government will conduct the source selection based on the evaluation criteria and ratings listed above.
+The overall award decision will be based upon a Best Value determination by considering and comparing factors in addition to cost or price.
+Based on the results of the Technical Approach and Feasibility Evaluation, the Government reserves the right to negotiate and request changes to any or all parts of the SOW.
+Offerors will have the opportunity to concur with the requested changes, proposed further changes and revise cost proposals, as necessary.

-5.4 Definition of General Terms Used in Evaluations:
+5.6 Definition of General Terms Used in Evaluations: